UAlbertaALTLab/deploy.altlab.dev/docs/registration.md

 ## Existing applications

-The [application registry][registry] contains the following fields:
+The [application registry][registry] is a spreadsheet that contains the following fields:

 ### Application